jacksheehy15/milestone-project-2/README.md

 * User Goals:
     * As a user, I want to be able to navigate through the entire site, comfortably and securely.
-    * As a user, I want to be able to easily contact the site with any initial queres that I may have, submit questions, and recieve an acknowledgement of my message being received, and a due response.
+    * As a user, I want to be able to easily contact the site with any initial queries that I may have, submit questions, and recieve an acknowledgement of my message being received, and a due response.
-    * As a user, I want to learn more about the festivals and where they are situated, and what can be seen and done there.
+    * As a user, I want to learn more about Dingle and where it is situated, and what can be seen and done there.
 This includes information such as where to eat and where to stay.
-    * As a user, I want to be able to follow links from the designated festival to the main website of interest.
+    * As a user, I want to be able to follow links from the designated location to the main website of interest.
-    * As a user, I want to learn about what genres of music are played at the festivals.
+    * As a user, I want to learn about the attractions the town has.
-    * As a user, I want to feel comfortable and informed about visiting the festival.
+    * As a user, I want to feel comfortable and informed about visiting Dingle.
     * As a user, I want to be able to access the site's social media accounts in order to learn more.

 * For the user, the site assists in meeting the user goals by: